aysa2018/bistromoods_frontend/README.md

 AI provided guidance in breaking down the application into manageable React components, focusing on logical separation of concerns and clear data flow between components.
 2. Mock Data Structuring:
 AI helped structure the mock data in a way that reflects the expected data from the backend API, ensuring a smoother transition to real API integration in the future.
+3. Login and Homepage Styling
+AI helped for a base-style of the login page and the homepage, which was modified to our liking.

 ## Figma Wireframe Link
 https://www.figma.com/design/jOsQ3qwMC2oE0SdxLXI8yB/ppds_final?node-id=0-1&node-type=canvas&t=mdI9kGcN38dCQbIa-0